 YARTS drivers will stop at all designated stops.
 They may stop at additional locations that they determine to be safe and accessible for unloading only.
 Roads in this area are narrow, and YARTS does not provide pick up anywhere other than designated stops.

+Drop off your car and travel car free while getting around Yosemite.
 On the Hwy 140 route, extended free parking is available in various locations in Merced, such as Merced Transpo and the downtown district garage, which are within walking distance to the bus stops.
 In Mariposa and Midpines, free Park & Ride facilities are available for day, overnight and multi-day uses.

 On the Hwy 41 route, there are paid parking facilities in Fresno, including the Fresno Yosemite International Airport.
-The Hwy 145/41 Park & Ride in Madera has free extended parking available.

 Please view the websites below to find out more about your parking options.